two2012/CSE30SP23/HW2-starter-main/README.md

   * ____________________________________________
   * ____________________________________________
   * ____________________________________________
-* Estimated Hours spent on assignment:
+* Estimated Hours spent on assignment: 3 hours
 * Acknowledge that you adhered to our Academic Integrity Pledge by typing your Name: Wen Guo